webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 Will help speed up when it is time to flip the switch.

+A Read-Only Database server; basically a slave of db1 in production (HPCloud), that other VMs in Dreamhost's infrastructure will read from.

 ===  Phase 1: Getting access to Dreamhost's to prepare new environment ===